GenogramAI

 View all 34 emotional relationship types →

-Add Medical & Additional Information
+Add Medical & Contextual Information

 Enhance your genogram with relevant details that reveal patterns across generations: